JulioQuintanaAyala/hello-world/Proyect/README.md

 Hello world reoisitory for git this is an example repository for the git tutoial

-This repository is built step by step in the turorial
+This repository is built step by step in the turorial.

+It now includes steps for Github